 In 2022 NOFA Year 2, the second tranche of initial term agreements began expenditures in PY 2023.
 The City of Houston also awarded an additional \$4,546,363.00 in first amendments that began expenditures in PY 2023.
-Several initial term agreements and first amendments from 2022 NOFA Year 2 are expected to have expenditures into PY 2024.
+Several initial term agreements and first amendments from 2022 NOFA Year 2 are expected to carry over expenditures to PY 2024.